Week 1: Play the Love Song

 Next Steps

-How might God be inviting you into a place of rest this week?
+How might God be inviting you into a place of rest?
 How do you want to respond?

 How can this group support you?
 End your meeting in prayer for each other.